And welcome back to the EIB network to the Russian Limbaugh program.

 This was the classic.

-After I told you the story of Ramos and Compeon, these border patrol agents, who are doing their job, who've apprehended a drug smuggler, an illegal alien drug smuggler, for crying out loud.
+After I told you the story of Ramos and Compillon, these Border Patrol agents, who are doing their job, who've apprehended a drug smuggler, an illegal alien drug smuggler, for crying out loud.

 He, according to his mother, never goes to the United States without a gun.

-Uh he's a direct threat to these border patrol agents, doesn't mind shooting them in in the least.
+He's a direct threat to these Border Patrol agents, doesn't mind shooting them in the least.

 They didn't even think they hit him because he ran across the border.